 Planning a trip to the famous Lake Atitlán (Lago de Atitlán) in Guatemala and not sure how to spend your days?
 No worries!
 In this Lake Atitlán itinerary, I’ll be sharing my best tips and recommendations for what to do with 1-3 days (or more!).

-Lake Atitlán is home to about a dozen charming villages belonging to the Tzu’utujil, Kiche, and Kaqchikel Maya, three peaky volcanoes (Tolimán, Atitlán, and San Pedro), and an immense amount of colorful flora and fauna.
+Lake Atitlán is home to almost a dozen charming villages belonging to the Tzu’utujil, Kiche, and Kaqchikel Maya, three towering volcanoes (Tolimán, Atitlán, and San Pedro), and an immense amount of colorful flora and fauna.

 But did you know?

-This giant crater lake formed tens of thousands of years ago after the then-existing mega volcanoes erupted (spreading ash from Ecuador to Florida) and collapsed, leaving a massive caldera 11 miles wide that eventually filled up with rainwater and sediment.
+This giant crater lake formed tens of thousands of years ago after the then-existing mega volcanoes erupted and collapsed, leaving a massive caldera 11 miles wide that eventually filled with rainwater and sediment.

 Today, Lake Atitlan is renowned for being both the deepest and highest-altitude lake in Central America.

-So as you can imagine, Lake Atitlan is a sacred and popular Guatemala destination for both nationals and foreigners coming to explore its lakeside towns, trek on its volcano slopes, birdwatch in its tropical forests, or go scuba diving in its high-altitude, temperate waters.
+As you can imagine, Lake Atitlan is a sacred and popular Guatemala destination for both nationals and foreigners who come to explore its lakeside towns, trek on its volcano slopes, birdwatch in its tropical forests, or go scuba diving in its high-altitude, temperate waters.

 Here is the ultimate Lake Atitlan itinerary!